dallasread/jibe/README.md

 ## Installation

-1. Add this line to your application's Gemfile:
+First, Add this line to your application's Gemfile:

 ```
 gem 'jibe'
 bundle
 ```

-2. [Set up Pusher.](https://github.com/pusher/pusher-gem) You'll also need to throw your pusher key into a meta tag named `pusher-key`.
+Then, [Set up Pusher.](https://github.com/pusher/pusher-gem) You'll also need to throw your pusher key into a meta tag named `pusher-key`.

-3. Add `//= require jibe` to your `application.js` file.
+Add `//= require jibe` to your `application.js` file.

-4. Add `jibe` to your model.
+Add `jibe` to your model.

 ```
 class Comment < ActiveRecord::Base